Neville Wran: Political career

 In 1977, Wran supported Al Grassby, former Federal Immigration Minister, in allowing Domenico Barbaro, a Mafia figure in the Griffith region of New South Wales, back into Australia after having been earlier deported because of his criminal record.
 However, as journalist David Hickie explains, Wran attempted to undermine the influence of organised crime, particularly in the area of illegal casinos.

 Wran was also very popular, at one stage rating over 80 per cent approval in opinion polls.
 He was often talked about as a national political leader and rated highly in national polls as an alternative Labor Leader to Bill Hayden.
 He featured in Hayden's 1980 federal election campaign, along with Bob Hawke.

 Wran's first half of his tenure as a Labor premier came at a time when most Australian governments were held by conservative coalitions, a trend subsequently reversed in the early 1980s following the elections of Labor governments to both federal and state parliaments.
 During his 10 years as Premier of New South Wales, the government embarked on a program of reform and change.
 Priorities were public transport (with the exception of the Warringah Transport Corridor which was cancelled despite a recommendation by Justice Michael Kirby that it be built), the environment, consumer protection and job creation.
 He also achieved significant electoral institutional reform such as a democratic Legislative Council, four-year terms, public funding and disclosure laws and a pecuniary interests register for members of parliament.
 He called on Edwin Lusher, firstly while a QC and then as a Judge of the Supreme Court of New South Wales, to chair commissions of inquiry into police administration and gambling.
 He also undertook the state's largest capital works program and refurbished many iconic places in Sydney.
 His government also built the modern-day Darling Harbour precinct.

 In 1983, Wran faced the Street Royal Commission over claims by the Australian Broadcasting Corporation (ABC) current affairs show Four Corners that he had tried to influence the magistracy over the 1977 committal of Kevin Humphreys, who had been charged with misappropriation of funds.
 He was completely exonerated, and sued the ABC for defamation.
 His Corrective Services Minister, Rex Jackson, was jailed in 1987 for accepting bribes for the early release of prisoners.

-In 1984, Neville Wran introduced a private members bill to decriminalise adult gay male sex, and the bill passed the NSW Parliament.
-This was the first time in recorded history a conscience vote was both introduced and passed by the NSW Parliament.
+In 1984, Wran introduced a private members bill to decriminalise adult gay male sex, and the bill passed the NSW Parliament.
+This was the first time in NSW history a conscience vote was both introduced and passed by the NSW Parliament.